Viktor An: Retirement

 Ahn decided to retire from the sport and return to his home country of South Korea after rejecting an offer to coach the Russian team in September 2018.

 After stepping off ice, Ahn starred in the South Korean variety-reality show Real Man 300.
 He was also noticed working as a player-coach at Korea National Sports University.

+In 2018, Ahn received an offer as a national team leader from the South Korea as well as the Russia national team.
+A senior South Korean official revealed in February of that year that there had been informal discussions and the final decision rested with Ahn.
+However, the Korea Skating Union was soon mired in controversy due to an assault on a female player and a related #MeToo incident involving a national team coach, which drew significant attention in South Korean society and led to government investigations.
+Amid the tumultuous events within the Korea Skating Union, Viktor Ahn's discussions to lead the South Korean national team were hindered by his controversies and lack of coaching experience.
+The offer ultimately dissolved when he rejoined the Russian national team for the 2019–2020 season.

 In February 2019, Ahn reversed his decision, announcing that he wanted to compete as an athlete.

 Aged 33, he won silver in the 500 m and 1000 m races respectively at the ISU Short Track Speed Skating World Cup in Salt Lake City and Shanghai before anchoring Russia to gold in the mixed gender 2,000 m relay and men's 5,000 m relay.

 In April 2020, Ahn revealed that knee problems were affecting his ability to train and that it was time for him to finally finish his skating career.
 In his retirement statement, he announced he will continue to work for the sport.